matsushita-y/store-js/README.md

 Just one more thing: localStorage has a quota.
 When it is exceeded, store.js will throw an exception called "quotaExceeded".
 But the quota is usually so huge, you don't have to worry about that at all.

+### Multible Instances
+You can safely use store.js across multible instances.
+When you safe, the store is being merged.
+As I said - the *store* is being merged, not single variables.
+This includes arrays, so be careful!

 ### License
 store.js is licensed under the **MIT-license**.
 For details see *LICENSE.txt*